FathyAbu-Youssef/FathyAbu-Youssef/README.md

 ## Hi there 👋

-### I'm **Fathy Abu-Youssef**, a dedicated and disciplined developer building my future on a strong and practical programming foundation.
+### I'm **Fathy Abu-Youssef**, a dedicated and disciplined developer building a strong and practical programming foundations.

 ---